MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-considerations.md

 ---
 # Differences between Azure Stack and Azure when using services and building apps

 Before you use services or build apps for Azure Stack, it's important to understand the differences between Azure Stack and Azure.
-This article identifies key considerations when you use Azure Stack as your hybrid cloud development environment.
+This article identifies different features and key considerations when using Azure Stack as your hybrid cloud development environment.

 ## Overview